New Zealand artists and their works are receiving increasing recognition on the international stage.

 The exterior is lit with a major neon work by renowned English artist Martin Creed.
 Installed to mark the 2015 reopening, Creed's EIGTBA, 2015 stands for 'Everything Is Going To Be Alright'.
 The 46-metre long,1468mm high, neon work is positioned on the Worcester Street Boulevard facade of the building perimeter.

 301 Montreal Street, Christchurch

-The exciting process of repopulating the Arts Centre has begun, with more than half the site progressively re-opening through 2016.
+Christchurch's much loved Arts Centre has been the subject of a major restoration programme, progressively re-opening since 2016.
 This new era is an opportunity to tailor the unique heritage environment so it meets the needs of the Canterbury community, businesses and tourists.
-The result will be a vibrant hub of creative industries, with studio and exhibition spaces, arts education and performance spaces, complemented by retail and hospitality.
+The result is a vibrant hub of creative industries, with studio and exhibition spaces, arts education and performance spaces, complemented by retail and hospitality.